brenoroosevelt/habemus/index.md

 ### Composer

 Composer is the recommended method of installing Habemus.
-Make sure you have the current version of Composer and import the Habemus package for your project.
+Make sure you have the current version of Composer and then import the Habemus package for your project.

 ```shell
 composer require brenoroosevelt/habemus